 Nearly ten years ago, technology dictated that poor data quality be treated through a discipline called customer master data management (MDM).
 This comprised of bringing together HCP/HCO profiles across siloed applications such as CRM, ERP and financials to get a consolidated, cleansed view of name, address and other attributes.
 Companies, who could afford the significant infrastructure, resources and skills required to do this, then created identifiers back to source applications so that they could bring together associated transactions, such as scripts written, speaker payments, and so forth to get a “360 view” of all the physician’s activities.
 Armed with this information, companies could then generate more accurate reports for compliance; increase the efficiency of their sales and marketing teams through more accurate contact data, and get a better understanding of their customer.

 Everything got more complicated and related

 While this served as a reasonable Band-Aid to the problem, the real 360 view has gotten much more complex.
 HCPs are increasingly affiliated with IDNs, have multiple places of business, and are influential in more ways than just simply writing and recommending scripts.
 Some are key opinion leaders, publishers of thought leadership pieces.
 Others sit on formulary committees with significant sway, and an eagle eye on pharmacovigilance.
-The once expensive on premise customer master that treated the data quality symptoms of a pharma company is now turning out to be just a set of earplugs blocking out the noise of the real challenges that await.
+The once expensive on-premises customer master that treated the data quality symptoms of a pharma company is now turning out to be just a set of earplugs blocking out the noise of the real challenges that await.